-NEAR uses readable account IDs instead of a hash of a public key.
+NEAR uses human readable account IDs instead of a public key hash.
 For a 20-minute video explanation, see this Lunch and Learn on YouTube.

 Account ID Rules

 - minimum length is 2